stereolabs/zed-unity/ZEDCamera/Assets/ZED/Examples/SkeletonTracking/Readme.md

 - Set the Object Detection Model to HUMAN_BODY_FAST or HUMAN_BODY_ACCURATE.
 - *(Optional)* Set the Depth Mode to ULTRA and use at least 1080p resolution to ensure the highest quality detections.
 - Make an object with a ZEDSkeletonTrackingViewer component attached, and fill its Avatar values with the appropriate prefab in ZED -> Examples -> SkeletonTracking -> Ressources -> Prefabs.
 You can also disable the **Use Avatar** paramater to change the visualization mode and only see the skeleton.
+Pressing the **Space** key of your keyboard allows you to switch between Avatar and 3D skeleton mode.

 ## Configuration